- Home

 Credit card rates are at a record high, making it more important than ever to pay off what you owe as soon as possible to avoid interest charges racking up.

-Even though the Bank of England base rate is at 4%, figures from Moneyfacts show credit card rates are now 30.3%, on average.
+Even though the Bank of England base rate is at 4%, figures from Moneyfacts show credit card rates are now 35.7%, on average (as at June 2025).
 This is the highest rate recorded since Moneyfacts first started tracking average rates in 2006.

-If you’ve read the headlines recently, you’ll know that borrowing on credit cards has soared recently, with many people turning to cards to help them make ends meet during the cost of living crisis.
-According to latest Bank of England data, credit card borrowing soared to £1.2 billion in November, up from £400m in October.
+If you’ve read the headlines recently, you’ll know that borrowing on credit cards has increased recently, with many people turning to cards to help them make ends meet during the cost of living crisis.
+According to latest Bank of England data, credit card borrowing increased to £0.8 billion in July 2025, up from £0.7 billion in June.

 If you’re turning to your credit card more than usual, and your provider has recently hiked the interest you’re being charged, what, if anything, can you do about it?